 4. Determine the teacher’s instructional delivery style.
 Take notice of the routines of each of your teachers.
 Does she tend to give lessons in a lecture style with handouts or power point slides?
 Does he provide extra information with an expectation of consistent independent chapter reading?
 Once you have determined the instructional style of each teacher, you will know how to prepare, study, and ask for help or advice.

 5. Find out the best way to gain clarity when confused (i.e. after class, after school, office hours, online forum) Teachers and students share the responsibility of student success.
 Be sure to do your part.
 Be sure to assist the teacher in meeting your needs in the class.
 Do not settle for less from yourself or from the teacher.
-Build a partnership with teachers that leverages you for success.
+Plan ahead for strategic conversation and build a partnership with teachers that leverages you for success.